-Interest and other receivables are initially recognised at fair value and thereafter are stated at amortised cost less impairment losses, if any, except where the present value is not determinable because there is no fixed repayment term.
+Interest and other receivables are initially recognised at fair value and thereafter are stated at amortised cost using the effective interest method less impairment losses, if any, except where the present value is not determinable because there is no fixed repayment term.
 In such cases, interest and other receivables are stated at cost less impairment losses, if any.